mkschulze/Lemur4Bitwig-Template/README.md

 To be done:

 1. implementing full kinda push functionality
-2. Nexus resolution support
-3. finalizing everything
+2. finalizing everything
-4. improve on that :)
+3. improve on that :)

 have fun!